sameerkhurana10/DSOL_rv0.2/README.md

 `./run.sh --model deepsol3 --stage 2 --mode decode --cuda_root <path-to-your-cuda-installation> --device cuda data/protein_with_bio.data`

-Note that we use `--stage 2` because we do not want to perform Data Preparation (model building) in this case.
+Note that we use `--stage 2` because we do not want to perform model building in this case.
 We already have the model to decode namely `deepsol1`, provided at `results/models/deepsol1`.
 The same follows for the models `deepsol2` and `deepsol3`.

 ## Parameter Variance Check

-The training data was split in 90/10 train and validation set using stratified shuffled sampling.
-The hyper-parameters were tuned on this validation split.
-In this section we calculate the variance in performance of the hyper-parameters on other CV folds.
-We split the data in 10 folds to test the variance.
+In this section we calculate the variance in performance of the DeepSol models on 10-fold cross-validation folds.

 For CPU, run `./run.sh --model deepsol1 --stage 2 --mode cv --device cpu data/protein.data`

 For GPU, run `./run.sh --model deepsol1 --stage 2 --mode cv --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data`

 The results corresponding to `--mode cv` will also be saved in `results/reports/` folder.